Speculative Actions: A Lossless Framework for Faster Agentic Systems: Introduction

 \subsection{Related Work}

+\paragraph{Speculative decoding and reasoning} Our work is inspired by the use of speculative decoding in LLM inference.
+This technique accelerates autoregressive inference by using a small model to propose tokens which a larger target model verifies in batches, committing correct tokens and regenerating failures~\citep{leviathan2023fast,zhang2024beyond,chen2023acceleratinglargelanguagemodel}.
+At the reasoning level, speculation has also been used to accelerate chain-of-thought~\citep{wang2025acceleratinglargelanguagemodel,wang2025efficientreasoningllmsspeculative,fu2025scaling}.
+Our framework adopts the same speculate-verify pattern at the level of API calls.

+\paragraph{Speculative planning for LLM agents} More directly related are recent works on speculative planning for LLM-based agents~\citep{hua2024interactivespeculativeplanningenhance,guan2025dynamicspeculativeagentplanning}. \citet{hua2024interactivespeculativeplanningenhance} introduce interactive speculative planning, where a fast approximator proposes multi-step lookahead plans that are verified by a stronger model, with user interruption integrated.
+Their approach focuses on depth-oriented speculation along a single planning branch.
+Building on this, \citet{guan2025dynamicspeculativeagentplanning} propose an online reinforcement learning method to dynamically determine the number of future steps to speculate, optimizing a cost-latency tradeoff while maintaining lossless execution.

+Our work differs along two dimensions.
+First, we generalize speculation beyond planning to the \emph{entire agentic environment}, including LLM calls, internal and external tool APIs, MCP-server interactions, and even human responses.
+This yields a unified framework for agentic speculation, particularly consistent with the emerging ``environment'' and MCP perspectives on agentic systems.
+Second, instead of depth-focused multi-step lookahead, we study a breadth-focused $k$-branch single-step strategy, where multiple actions are speculated in parallel at each step.
+We provide a cost-latency analysis for this scheme and derive closed-form expressions for expected time and token savings (Theorem~\ref{thm:cost-latency-tradeoff}).
+Section~\ref{sec:cost-latency} compares breadth- and depth-focused strategies under a unified analytical framework.
+While~\citet{guan2025dynamicspeculativeagentplanning} optimize depth dynamically, we characterize the optimal number of speculative branches per step as a function of predicted accuracy (Section~\ref{subsec:dynamic-speculation}).

-\paragraph{Speculation in microprocessors} Speculation emerged in computer architecture to increase parallelism by executing instructions before their outcomes were resolved~\citep{tomasulo1967efficient}, rolling back when predictions were wrong and became central to high-performance processors~\citep{lam1992limits}.
+\paragraph{Speculation in systems and architecture} Speculation is prominently used in computer architecture to increase parallelism by executing instructions before their outcomes were resolved~\citep{tomasulo1967efficient} and rolling back when predictions were wrong~\citep{lam1992limits}.
 In light of security vulnerabilities that exploit microarchitectural speculative execution, \citep{mambretti2019speculator} developed Speculator to analyze CPU speculation behavior.

-\paragraph{Speculative program execution} Thread-level speculation executes sequential program fragments in parallel.
-It assumes that those program fragments are independent and can be safely parallelized, but must roll back and resolve conflicts if it turns out some threads are data dependent~\citep{10.1145/2938369}.
-Recently, \citep{liargkovas2023shell} explored the use of tracing and containment to speculatively but safely run shell scripts out of order.